Hyperfunctions in $A$-model Localization: Localization

-Observe that acting with $D_{\mu}^{0}D_{0}^{\mu}$ on the harmonics results in an expression in terms of $j$ and $\rho(\mathfrak{m})$.
-Since all terms depend on either $j$ or $\rho(\mathfrak{m})$, and both of these are zero, the bosonic fluctuation operator is zero.
-The fermionic operator behaves similarly

-The primary issue here is that the ratio of determinants $\sqrt{\det\Delta_{\text{F}}^{\rho}}/\sqrt{\det\Delta_{\text{B}}^{\rho}}$ involves a zero in the denominator.
+respectively, where all the entries of both of the matrices evaluate to zero.
+The primary issue here is that the ratio of determinants $\sqrt{\det\Delta^{\rho}_{\text{F}}}/\sqrt{\det\Delta^{\rho}_{\text{B}}}$ involves a zero in the denominator.
 On the one hand, we cannot rigorously evaluate the contribution at $j=\rho(\mathfrak{m})=0$ due to the singular bosonic contribution.
 On the other hand, we can speculate on the value of this contribution by considering fixed $\rho(\mathfrak{m})/t$ as $t\to0$.
 In this case, the zero-divided-by-zero cancellation in the ratio of determinants becomes a zero-divided-by-zero cancellation in the $t$-dependent terms.
 Keeping $\rho(\mathfrak{m})/t$ fixed while setting all other $j$ and $\rho(\mathfrak{m})$ to zero, the bosonic and fermionic operators are

 and the ratio of determinants is